-- The committee reached preliminary consensus that it was appropriate to provide a weighted funding amount for students identified and served as Gifted. - The QBE effective weight for Gifted is now reflected closely in the proposed formula. - O Gifted weighted earnings for 1 segment in QBE formula = \$237.98.
-For six segments that weight earned \$1,427.90. - o Gifted weighted earnings for 1 student in proposed formula = \$1,410.60.
+- The committee reached preliminary consensus that it was appropriate to provide a weighted funding amount for students identified and served as Gifted. - Gifted weighted earnings for 1 segment in QBE formula = \$237.98.
+Students statewide were funded for an average of three segments.
+For three segments in QBE the student earned \$713.94. - The current model weight for Gifted is 0.3356. - Gifted weighted earnings for 1 student in proposed formula = \$779.20. - o Gifted total funding earnings above the base in QBE formula are approximately \$129M. - o Gifted total funding weighted earnings in the proposed formula are \$138,603,337.